openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 	// nodes will host the ingress router pods by default.
 The options are
 	// control-plane nodes or worker nodes.
 	//
-	// This field works by dictating how the Ingress Operator will set the default
+	// This field works by dictating how the Cluster Ingress Operator will
-	// values of future IngressController resources' replicas and nodePlacement
+    // consider unset replicas and nodePlacement fields in IngressController
-	// fields.
+    // resources when creating the corresponding Deployments.
     //
-	// The value of replicas is set based on the value of a chosen field in the
-	// Infrastructure CR.
-If defaultPlacement is set to ControlPlane, the
-	// chosen field will be controlPlaneTopology.
-If it is set to Workers the
-	// chosen field will be infrastructureTopology.
-Replicas will then be set to 1
-	// or 2 based whether the chosen field's value is SingleReplica or
-	// HighlyAvailable, respectively.
+    // See the documentation for the IngressController replicas and nodePlacement
-	//
+    // fields for more information.
-	// The value of nodePlacement is adjusted based on defaultPlacement.
-If
-	// defaultPlacement is set to ControlPlane the "node-role.kubernetes.io/master"
-	// label will be added.
-If defaultPlacement is set to Workers the
-	// "node-role.kubernetes.io/worker" label will be added.
 	//
 	// When omitted, the default value is Workers
 	//